Introduction to genetics

 If a mother with big blue eyes has a baby boy, soon his eyes begin to look so much like his mummy’s.

-He will probably exhibit similar features of his mum’s eyes.
+He will probably exhibit similar features to his mum’s eyes.

 When this happens, the boy probably has inherited some specific genes from his mummy, and the cells in their eyes share some DNA (we will explain this soon).